Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- In one matchup against the Titans, Burrow threw for 249 passing yards, 28.5 yards below his over/under in Saturday's game.
+- Burrow had 249 passing yards in one matchup against the Titans, 30.5 yards less than his over/under for Saturday.

-- Burrow threw multiple touchdown passes in that outing against the Titans.
+- Burrow threw multiple touchdown passes in that matchup against the Titans.

-- This week Burrow will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).
+- The Titans are allowing 263.8 passing yards per game this season, the NFL's 26th-ranked pass defense.

-- The Titans have allowed 24 touchdowns through the air (1.4 per game).
-They are eighth in the NFL in that category.
+- With 24 passing TDs allowed this season, the Titans defense is ranked eighth in the NFL.

 Recent Performances